Jharkhand

-Jharkhand (/hi/; lit. 'the land of forest') is a state in eastern India.
+Jharkhand (/hi/; lit. 'the land of forests') is a landlocked state in eastern India.
 The state shares borders with the states of West Bengal to the east, Chhattisgarh to the west, Uttar Pradesh to the northwest, Bihar to the north and Odisha to the south.
 It is the 15th largest state by area, and the 14th largest by population.
 Hindi is the official language of the state.
 The city of Ranchi is its capital, and Dumka its sub-capital.
 The state is known for its waterfalls, hills and holy places; Baidyanath Dham, Parasnath, Dewri and Rajrappa are major religious sites.
-Jharkhand is primarily rural, with about 24% of its population living in cities as of 2011.
+As per the 2011 census, Jharkhand is primarily rural, with about 24% of its population living in cities.

 Jharkhand suffers from what is sometimes termed a resource curse: it accounts for more than 40% of India's mineral production but 39.1% of its population is below the poverty line and 19.6% of children under five years of age are malnourished.

 Etymology

 The word "Jhar means 'forest' and "Khand means 'land' in various Indo-Aryan languages.
 Thus, "Jharkhand" means 'the land of forests'.

-In the ancient period, in the Mahabharata, the region was referred as Kark Khand due to location near Kark Rekha, that is, Tropic of Cancer.
+In the Hindu epic Mahabharata, the region was referred as Kark Khand due to its location near Kark Rekha, that is, Tropic of Cancer.
 It was also known as Ark Khand.
 During the Medieval period, the region was known as Jharkhand.
 According to Bhavishya Purana (1200 CE), Jharkhand was one of the seven Pundra desa.
-The name is first found on a 13th-century copper plate in Kendrapada, Odisha region from the reign of Narasimha Deva II of Eastern Ganga dynasty.
+The name is first found on a 13th-century copper plate in Kendrapada, Odisha, from the reign of Narasimha Deva II of Eastern Ganga dynasty.
 Forest land from Baidhnath dham to Puri was known as Jharkhand.
 In Akbarnama, from Panchet in the east to Ratanpur to west, Rohtasgarh to the north and the frontier of Odisha to the south was known as Jharkhand.